LocalDigitalChatbots/localdigitalchatbots.github.io/_drafts/sprint-1-show-and-tell.md

 “We found that most people that responded did so because they had a personal issue”

-“With objections it’s very emotive and they’re not necessarily going to get the answer they want anyway”
+> “With objections it’s very emotive and they’re not necessarily going to get the answer they want anyway”

-“I think here its frustrations of ‘I want to speak to a planning officer - I don’t want to speak to anyone else’ "

 “Our underlying problem is recruiting and retaining planning officers - we just haven’t got enough”